hilaryj/p3/README.md

 TBA -- I will post a Jing screencast link on Saturday 10/25/2014

 ## Details for teaching team
+* Ran out of time before I could do any validation (i.e. min and max value of form input)

 ## Outside code
 * Bootstrap (http://getbootstrap.com/)